tensorflow/tfx/tfx/examples/containers/workshop/README.md

 `http://localhost:8888`

-Note: To start Jupyter Notebook in the container, run:

-`jupyter notebook --ip=0.0.0.0 --no-browser`

-## Using Bash
+## Using Bash (optional)

-When you first run `docker-compose`, after the build finishes you will be in a bash shell in the container.
-To run another shell, you first need to get the name of the container with `docker ps`.
-Then, assuming that the name of the container is "tfx_docker", you would run:
+Once the container startup is complete you will be in a bash shell, which will be logging Airflow messages.
+Hit return to get to a bash prompt, or start another shell in a different terminal.
+To run another shell, move to where you cloned the workshops repo and run:

-`docker exec -it tfx_docker bash`

-Using additional shells you can start Airflow's webserver and scheduler, and/or Jupyter Notebook (see command syntax above).
-Don't forget to also activate the Python virtual environment that you create in the workshop.
+`source run_bash.sh`

+Since the workshop runs in a Python virtual environment you may also need to activate that environment in the bash shell that you're running inside the container.
+It is located in the container at /root/tfx_env.

+`source /root/tfx_env/bin/activate`

 To exit your shells, enter `exit`.